eepsmedia/plugins/forest/TeacherGuide.md

 | **biomass**        | the total "mass" of all the trees in the forest      |
 | **averageBalance** | the mean balance (money) of all the teams            |

-## What else?
-Everyone has to press their **Harvest** button or no one can move forward.
-So you may have to remind a student (player) to do that.

-It is deliberately unclear how the game ends.
-Do your best not to tell students what you think or know, but rather ask them what they think.
-Promote a discussion about that.

-Notice that the discussion might center on two very different topics:
-* What are the *game* rules, that is, what happens for the game to decide if you have won or lost?
-* What do the game rules *mean*, that is, what winning or losing has to do with the forestry business and the health of the forest?

-Also, students may eventually notice that when the game ends, it's the whole group that has either won or lost---not an individual.